Kristin Hayter: Caligula, pandemic releases and Sightless Pit

+Sinner Get Ready and end of Lingua Ignota

 In June 2021, Lingua Ignota shared a new song titled "Pennsylvania Furnace" and announced a new album, Sinner Get Ready, which was released August 6, 2021 on Sargent House.

 In November 2022, Hayter announced her plans to retire the early catalog of Lingua Ignota in 2023 to either continue making music under the same name with a new direction or restart her music career under a new name.
 She cited the physical and emotional toll that writing and performing this material takes on her, elaborating: "This music has been excruciating to perform, and I know that what is healthiest for me is to stop performing it.
 I am proud of what I have accomplished so far and I look forward to what the future holds, I am in no way leaving music behind and will continue to build this world, but this world will look different."
+Her final performances of the Lingua Ignota material in the United States took place from April 28–30, 2023 at Chicago's Thalia Hall.
+Her final European tour was set to take place in May 2023, but was canceled a week before due to Hayter aggravating her spinal injury.

+Hayter's final performance as Lingua Ignota took place on October 13 and 14, 2023 at London's Islington Assembly Hall.
+On November 3, 2023, the live album of the performance, The End: Live at Islington Assembly Hall, was released on Bandcamp.
+A live video for "Do You Doubt Me Traitor" and "All Bitches Die", shot and edited by the Diamond Bros, had also been released.

+Perpetual Flame Ministries and Reverend Kristin Michael Hayter (2022–present)

-In December 2022, Hayter founded the Perpetual Flame Ministries record label along with KW Campol of the band Vile Creature, and its first release was the first vinyl pressing of her debut album Let the Evil of His Own Lips Cover Him.
-Her final performances of the Lingua Ignota material will take place from April 28–30, 2023 at Chicago's Thalia Hall.
+In December 2022, Hayter founded the Perpetual Flame Ministries record label along with KW Campol of the band Vile Creature, and its first release was the first vinyl pressing of her debut Lingua Ignota album Let the Evil of His Own Lips Cover Him.

+On August 22, 2023, she announced her debut album Saved! under the stage name Reverend Kristin Michael Hayter, which was released on October 20, 2023.
+It is described as "sonically and thematically, [...] both a logical conclusion to and a significant departure from Hayter's previous work as Lingua Ignota".

+On February 2, 2024, Hayter released Saved!
+The Index, a compilation of 12 outtakes from the Saved! sessions, through Perpetual Flame Ministries.